 The GDPR definitions are broadly the same as the principles of the Data Protection Act (DPA) but the GDPR places specific legal obligations on data processors, for example records of data and processing activities must be maintained.
 Processors will have significantly more liability if responsible for a breach.

-However, if you are a controller the GDPR places further obligations where a processor is involved - the GDPR places further obligations on you to ensure your contracts with processors comply with the GDPR.
+However, if you are a controller, the GDPR places further obligations where a processor is involved - the GDPR places further obligations on you to ensure your contracts with processors comply with the GDPR.
+It is essential for organisations to conduct data mapping in order to identify where data is being processed, who has access to personal data, along with having secure processes in place for data handling, storing and destroying.
 For more information see here.